The Debian and Ubuntu kernel security packages repository

 I found myself administering dozens of machines and in the need for a very generic grsecurity kernel package that would work on every IA32 machine out of the box.

-Therefore, I have built a grsecurity-enabled kernel package with some security options disabled (such as UDEREF or MPROTECT restrictions) to avoid problems with virtualization or PT_GNU_STACK.
+Therefore, I have built a grsecurity-enabled kernel package with some security options disabled (such as MPROTECT restrictions to avoid problems with PT_GNU_STACK).

 -- Julien TINNES (The 'contact' link on the left is the prefered way to contact me about this repository).